-The Federal Cultural Foundation established the Doppelpass Fund to support joint projects between independent groups in all artistic disciplines and established dance companies and theatres.
+The Federal Cultural Foundation established the Doppelpass Fund to support joint projects between independent groups and established dance companies and theatres.
 The two-year projects can receive up to 240,000 euros to finance joint productions and guest performances.
 The aim is to encourage the independent scene and established theatre institutions in Germany to collaboratively explore new, tourable forms of artistic production.
 With this funding programme, the Federal Cultural Foundation wishes to provide artists in both scenes the artistic space they need to productively combine their structures and working methods.
 The Doppelpass Fund has supported 85 collaborations to date.

 Expanded network collaborations